eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 required to enable Kafka based messaging.
 {{% /notice %}}

+{{% notice tip %}}
+The Kafka client configuration is composed of a number of properties that have an ambiguous mapping to environment variable names.
+For example, the property key `"bootstrap.servers"` in the `hono.kafka.commonClientConfig` map would have the same mapping to an environment variable as `"bootstrap-servers"` and `"bootstrap_servers"` (they would all map to `__BOOTSTRAP_SERVERS__`).

+To resolve this ambiguity and allow ambiguous properties to be overridden using environment variables, the configuration framework relies on the correct property being defined in a configuration source which uses unambiguous property key representations and has a lower precedence than the environment variable configuration source.
+It's therefore necessary to provide any such configuration property in the `application.yml` file or as a Java system property to help the configuration system disambiguate the property key, even if only providing a placeholder value.
+{{% /notice %}}

+{{% notice tip %}}
+Some of the Kafka configuration options beneath `hono.kafka.commonClientConfig` need to be quoted as the keys themselves can contain hierarchical delimiters such as a period (`.`).
+An example of that is `bootstrap.servers` which is a single key within the `hono.kafka.commonClientConfig` configuration map.
+To represent such a key with an environment variable, you must use double underscores for representing the quoted key.
+For example, the environment variable to represent `hono.kafka.commonClientConfig."bootstrap.servers"` is `HONO_KAFKA_COMMONCLIENTCONFIG__BOOTSTRAP_SERVERS__`.
+{{% /notice %}}

 ## Using TLS

 The factory can be configured to use TLS for authenticating the brokers in the Kafka cluster during connection